MaruthiKo/TicTacToe/README.md

 Tech used: HTML, CSS, JavaScript.

 ## Optimizations:
-Things that we would have done had we more time:
+Things that we are working on:
 - improve styling
 - add animations